YichenGuo2002/SudokuW-Ease/README.md

 - [ ] Connect to PostgreSQL;
 - [ ] Set up CI/CD pipeline;
 - [ ] Improve performance: Vue takes a lot of load time;
-- [ ] Optimize system error handling.
+- [ ] Optimize system error handling;
+- [ ] Convert Javascript to Typescript.

 - (06/07/23): Made plans for the project and decided tech stack to use. :notebook_with_decorative_cover:
 - (06/08/23): Restructured and revisited existing code.
 Changed the font to Roboto. :facepalm:
 - (06/09/23): Changed background color.
 Removed border line to improve aesthetics.

 *Summer Week 4/10 Plan: Finish the About page.
-Adapt application to GraphQL.*
+Adapt application to GraphQL:heavy_check_mark:.*
 - (06/12/23): Changed button color.
 Added border line to each box.
 Optimized button styling by clustering inline CSS rules to external style sheets.
 Set up styling for About page. :pleading_face:
 - (06/13/23): Learned about GraphQL.
 Decided to refactor existing Flask RESTful API to GraphQL + Graphene and connect to PostgreSQL database.
 Finished reconstructing a GraphQL+Graphene+Flask backend API system, and examined through Insomia.
 Set up frontend fetch API GraphQL request query.
 Found problem in system error handling. :cowboy_hat_face: